EvolvingSysadmin/Blue-Team-Toolkit/README.md

     * To follow a packet stream: Right Click -> Follow > TCP/UDP/SSL/HTTP Stream
     * To extract HTTP files from packets: File -> Export Objects -> HTTP -> Highlight File -> Save As
     * To extract FTP files from packets: filter FTP-DATA packets for export -> Right Click -> Follow > TCP Stream -> Show and save data as Raw
+    * To extract files from streams: Follow TCP Stream -> Save stream as raw -> Analyze with exif-tools or change file extension
+    * To search for domain names: Statistics -> Search for IP
+    * To identify hostnames from DHCP traffic: `ip.src==xxx.xxx.xxx.xxx && dhcp` -> search for Host Name in the DHCP Options of a DHCP request packet
+    * To search for http redirction: `ttp.response.code==301` or search for the http.referer field
     * Helpful Windows
         * Conversations
         * Protocol Hierarchy